A Totally Impractical Guide to Camping in England With a 4 Month Old Baby

 **Actual proverb is Cast ne’er a clout til May is out, meaning don’t put away your winter wardrobe until Spring has safely passed and you won’t be caught shivering in your t-shirt before summer is in full swing.
 This, however, is bullshit, as winter never fully leaves, nor does spring, and summer is non-committal.

-2 thoughts on “A Totally Impractical Guide to Camping in England With a 4 Month Old Baby”
+2 responses to “A Totally Impractical Guide to Camping in England With a 4 Month Old Baby”

 Admittedly the time before that there was around 6 ft of snow and we thought my gran would have to be air lifted out.